Abdul Ahmed Ningi: Early years

 Abdul Ningi was born in Ningi town of Bauchi state.
 He grew up in modest circumstances having to work tens of kilometres daily to fetch water for the family.
 He started working at his fathers farm at age 5, a farm he still maintains till today.
 He has lived in Ningi his entire life.

 He attended Ningi East primary school (1969 to 1973) and Government Secondary School, Misau.
 Graduating from Government Secondary School, Misau in 1978, he enrolled at the Bauchi College of Art and Sciences for a 2-year pre-degree program.
 He earned his B.Sc. in Sociology from Ahmadu Bello University in 1983, becoming the first in his family to attend university.

 Shortly after his graduation in 1983, he proceeded on his National Youth Service in Kano.
 In 1984, he accepted a position in Bauchi state government as a Social welfare officer.
 He was later promoted to the Secretary of Bauchi Rent Tribunal and by 1986 he was head hunted into First Bank of Nigeria as a banking supervisor.
 He joined Hi-Tech computers in 1992 as a Senior Administrative officer and by 1995 became the Chairman and Chief Executive of NAJ Resources Ltd., Bauchi.

 Early political career

 In 1996, Abdul Ningi contested for the Bauchi state assembly under the platform of the United Nigeria Congress Party (UNCP) won but the Abacha led government cancelled the election.

 House of Representatives

 With the return to civilian rule in 1999, Abdul Ningi contested under the platform of the People's Democratic Party and won by a landslide to represent Ningi Federal constituency.
 He was re-elected 2 times in 2003 and 2007.

 1999 to 2003

 During his first term as a member of the Nigerian House of Representatives, Abdul Ningi served as Chairman House Committee on Solid minerals (2002 to 2003); Chairman, House sub-committee on Teachers Education (1999 to 2002); and Chairman, House sub-committee on NAFDAC (1999 - 2003).
-Between 1999 and 2002, he was Chairman of the Nigeria Football Association during his reign, Nigeria successfully qualified for her second appearance at the FIFA World Cup.
+Between 1999 and 2002, he was Chairman of the Nigeria Football Association during his reign, Nigeria qualified for her second appearance at the FIFA World Cup.